Do you want to know if Gold is a good investment option?

 Indian government offers Sovereign Gold Bond Scheme which provides Gold’s market return plus fixed 2.5% per year guaranteed by Government of India.

-Gold is very powerful gifting option rather than an investment option.
+Firmly believe that now you know that Gold is very powerful gifting option rather than an investment option.